GreenestJ/greenestj.github.io/autopsy/setup.md

 # How to Dedicate Ram {#ram}

-***WARNING:*** Dedicating too much ram can cause its own issues as explained [here](https://vazkii.net/blog_archive/#blog/ram-explanation) best method thing is to experiment by dedicating a base line and increasing it by 512 MB/0.5 GB if it crashes or is laggy.
+***WARNING:*** Dedicating too much ram can cause its own issues as explained [here](https://vazkii.net/blog_archive/#blog/ram-explanation).
+The best method to figure out how much ram is needed is to experiment by dedicating a base line and increasing it by 512 MB/0.5 GB if it crashes or is laggy.
 Keep in mind a CPU can also cause issue due to how minecraft was designed that no amount of ram can fix (same reason why servers can't hold 100+ people)

 ## MultiMC {#ram-multimc}